Pauline Granpera, 1800-1896

 In 1814, when General Andrew Jackson marched south to repulse the British, the story goes that Celestino was working in the garden in Gonzalia when uniformed horsemen rode up.
 General Jackson wanted Celestino to guide him and his men to Barrancas in Pensacola.
 Don Manuel reputedly replied, “General, my life and my property are in your power.
 You can take both.
 But my honor is in my keeping.
 As for my son, I would rather plunge a sword into his heart than to see him a traitor to his king.”
 Jackson was impressed with Don Manuel’s bravery and loyalty.4 A few years later, in 1821, the Spanish territory in Florida was handed over to the United States in Pensacola at Ferdinand Plaza.

 Celestino was first married about 1818 to Maria De La Rua.
-Nothing is known about his first marriage except that they had a child, Maria.5 On 3 July 1825 Celestino married a second time, this time to Pauline Granpera.6 Pauline was born 7 June 1800 in New Orleans7 to Pablo Granpera, a native of Spain,8 and Marguerite Jardelat, born at the Post of the Arkansas in Louisiana Territory.9 Pablo and Marguerite had at least two other children, Yldelfonso de la Paz Granpera, born 23 January 1802 in New Orleans,10 and Josephine Granpera.11
+Nothing is known about his first marriage except that they had a child, Maria.5 On 3 July 1825 Celestino married a second time, this time to Pauline Graupera.6 Pauline was born 7 June 1800 in New Orleans7 to Pablo Graupera, a native of Spain,8 and Marguerite Jardelat, born at Arkansas Post, on the Arkansas River near where it meets the Mississippi.9 Pablo and Marguerite had at least two other children, Yldefonso de la Paz Graupera, born 23 January 1802 in New Orleans,10 and Josephine Graupera.11

 Celestino worked at the Navy Yard in Pensacola as a consulting engineer,12 riding to and from work by horse from where the family lived at Barrancas.13 Pauline gave birth to nine children: The first, Merced, was born 1824, followed by Stephen, Montina, Celestine, Anna Rosa, Mentoria, Jasper Hoving, Margaret, and Charles B., the last, born 1841.14 Her oldest daughter, Merced, married Thomas William Brent, an officer in the U.S. Navy.15

-• Certificate of Marriage of Celestino Gonzalez and Pauline Granpera
+Certificate of Marriage of Celestino Gonzalez and Pauline Graupera

 1. Libro Primero de Confirmaciones de esta Parroquia de Sn.
 Luis de La Nueva Orleans: Contener folios y de principio al folio 1, consigne hasta g DIOS no senor...ea servido confirmacions.[First book of Confirmations of this Parish of St. Louis of New Orleans, containing folios from the beginning up to the present.
 New Orleans, Genealogical Research Society of New Orleans, 1967, p.80.
 "Confirmation of Zelestino Gonzalez, son of Manuel and Maria Luisa Bonifas, 7 May 1798, in the Plaza of Pensacola."
 Celestino would have been about two years old.